Dynamic CoVaR Modeling and Estimation: Modeling and Estimation

+A few comments on our general modeling approach given in \eqref{eqn:GeneralModel} and \eqref{eqn:TrueModelParameters} are in order.
+First, while we assume the model in \eqref{eqn:GeneralModel} to be correctly specified, we make no assumption on its stationarity.
+Indeed, because the information set $\mathcal{F}_{t-1}$ increases with $t$, $v_t(\vtheta^v)$ and $c_t(\vtheta^c)$ will in general be non-stationary, even for the true parameters (i.e., for $\vtheta^v=\vtheta_0^v$ and $\vtheta^c=\vtheta_0^c$).

-Second, our model is semiparametric in the sense that---while the model dynamics are governed by the parameters $\vtheta^v$ and $\vtheta^c$---we impose no additional distributional assumption on the innovations driving the evolution of $(X_t, Y_t)^\prime$.
+Second, our model in \eqref{eqn:GeneralModel} is semiparametric in the sense that---while the model dynamics are governed by the parameters $\vtheta^v$ and $\vtheta^c$---we impose no additional assumptions on the conditional distribution of $(X_t,Y_t)^\prime\mid\mathcal{F}_{t-1}$.

-Third, besides the full history of lagged values of $X_t$, $Y_t$ and $\mZ_t$, the model in \eqref{eqn:GeneralModel} depends on the (correctly specified) initial values $v_0(\vtheta^{v})$ and $c_0(\vtheta^{c})$.
-Thus, our setup allows for the inclusion of lagged (VaR, CoVaR); see Example~\ref{ex:1} below for details.
-Equivalently, the model could be defined to depend on the infinite past of $X_t$, $Y_t$ and $\mZ_{t}$, which would be in line with the rest of the related literature developing dynamic models for quantile-related quantities \citep{EM04, WhiteKimManganelli2015, PZC19, Catania2022}.
-However, in contrast to the extant literature, our definition in \eqref{eqn:GeneralModel} allows for a clearer discussion of the implications of starting values for estimation; see also Remark~\ref{rem:StartingValues}.
+Third, as the $v_t(\cdot)$ and $c_t(\cdot)$ functions may vary with time $t$, our modeling framework is sufficiently flexible to allow for the inclusion of lagged (VaR, CoVaR) as in Example~\ref{ex:1}.
+This is important because including lags of model values often leads to a better predictive performance, as is the case for GARCH models, which improve upon ARCH models by including lags of volatility in the variance equation.

-Fourth, the model in \eqref{eqn:GeneralModel} generalizes classical (time-series) quantile regressions based on lagged values of $X_t$, $Y_t$ and the covariate vector $\mZ_{t}$.
+Fourth, the VaR model in \eqref{eqn:GeneralModel} generalizes classical (time series) quantile regressions based on lagged values of $X_t$, $Y_t$ and the covariate vector $\mZ_{t}$ \citep{EM04,OH16}.
 Also, the ``VAR for VaR'' models (of dimension two) of \cite{WhiteKimManganelli2015} are nested by choosing $\beta=0$ such that the CoVaR simply becomes the VaR of $Y_t$.

-\begin{example} The general formulation of our model class in \eqref{eqn:GeneralModel} allows for \emph{dynamic} models, where (VaR, CoVaR) may depend on their lags.
-E.g., it nests models of the form